Top 8 Best Halloween events in Myrtle Beach, South Carolina

 6. Nightmare Haunted House

-So the last one was kid-friendly, but Nightmare Haunted House is not so friendly for young children.
+Nightmare Haunted House is not so friendly for young children.
 In fact, it is one of Myrtle Beach’s scariest after-dark attractions.
 You’ll find yourself in the middle of a zombie apocalypse in this zombie-themed haunted house.
 If you want to add your thrills even more, you can add a Zombie Zone Escape Game to your ticket.
-That ticket is even discounted, and you can find this ticket here.
+You can find a Nightmare Haunted House ticket here.

 8. Candlelight: A Haunted Evening of Halloween Classics